gurocakgokalp/Password-Generator/README.md

 # Password Generator
 > This is my first Swift project.
-I'm learning it through BTK.
+I'm learning it through BTK Akademi.
+I haven't started using SwiftUI yet.
+For this project, I used Storyboard.
 <table align="center">
  <tr>
     <td align="center">